idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 - How this makes John consistent with biblical-era Hebrew culture as understood by social scientists.

+For abbreviations of two major phrases relevant to this question, I'll use "DiscipleLoved" for the disciple whom Jesus loved, and "HeLoved" for Lazarus in the message that he was sick ("the one you love" or "he whom you love" but turned to third person).
+Too many have conflated the two phrasings, importing "disciple" to the Lazarus message (not there), or dropping the emphasis on "disciple" in the other case, even though those distinctions are probably important to this question.

-NOTE: I'm unsure how many Lazarus = DiLoved proponents also think Lazarus would be the author of John, but the wording around three key uses of DiLoved, at the first use, at the cross, and in the final chapter of John, make it clear it's the author.
+NOTE: I'm unsure how many Lazarus = DiscipleLoved proponents also think Lazarus would be the author of John, but the wording around three key uses of DiscipleLoved, at the first use, at the cross, and in the final chapter of John, make it clear it's the author.

 Some may also argue for a cooperative authorship role of both, which is less problematic, but I think is unnecessary.